 Bean Freeport Facebook Fan Page for updates and great photos!

-Looking to stay at a hotel within walking distance of L.L.
+Looking to stay at a hotel within walking distance of the L.L.

-Bean in Freeport?
+Bean Freeport, Maine store?
 Check out the charming, historic Harraseeket Inn.

 Interested in your local business